Detavern/rospm/README.md

 ## alpha version *(for test only, no warranty)*

-RSPM is the package manager for RouterOS script.
+RSPM is a package manager for RouterOS script.
 You can use RSPM to install and share script packages.

 AS A PLUS, RSPM also provide many useful script packages for RouterOS,